Jesuit Terms T

 Trent, Council of (1545-1563)

 During the Second Vatican Council (1962-1965) and afterwards, one often heard negative reference to the Council of Trent, and that council was certainly different from Vatican II.
-For example, it took place, not in a major city, but in a northern Italian town; its several sessions happened over the course of 18 years; attendance by the bishops was poor—out of a possible total of 700, fewer than 30 were present early on; at best toward the end there were 200; and the three popes who reigned during these years, though absent in Rome, regularly dictated what they wanted it to do.
+For example, it took place, not in a major city, but in a northern Italian town that was part of the Empire; its three sessions happened over the course of 18 years; attendance by the bishops was poor--out of a possible total of 700, fewer than 30 were present at the beginning of the first two sessions; at best toward the end there were 300; and the three popes who reigned during these years, though absent in Rome, regularly dictated what they wanted it to do.

 See O'Malley, Trent: What Happened at the Council (2012).

 Back to top

 The central Christian doctrine--that God, "within God's being, is three-in-one" is relational, is mutual self-giving love.
 How this can be is a mystery, true but beyond human understanding.

 Appreciating this doctrine helps to understand the call in Christian ethics to self-giving love, to generosity and sharing, to community and the common good.
 (See Matthew 25:31-46; an ethic growing out of the doctrine of Christians [and others] as the "body of Christ.")

 As Mystery beyond adequate human comprehension, the Trinitarian God is easily misunderstood; words about God are always inadequate.
 Xavier theologian Joseph Bracken, among others, reminds us that God-language is not to be understood literally, but only "analogically" or "metaphorically."
 (In analogy and metaphor, only part of a term's usual meaning, the "figurative," is affirmed as true, while part is denied as false, the "literal."
 For example, "He is a prince" said of a man who is not literally the son of a king, but who has outstanding qualities as a human being.)